alephao/nftool/README.md

 ## Getting Started

 To get started, install `nftool` following the instructions above and cd to the examples folder in this repo.

+You can always use `nftool help [command]` to see all the documentatio and all the options of a command.

 First generate the configuration file from the layers folders.